 Leadership and collaborations

-Dr. Sutendra is associate chair of Graduate Studies in the Department of Medicine.
-His research program involves collaboraions with many investigators in the cardiovascular research core and at the Cross Cancer Institute in the investigation of novel therapies against CIC.
+Dr. Sutendra is Associate Chair of Graduate Studies in the Department of Medicine.
+His research program involves collaborations with many investigators in the Cardiovascular Research Centre and at the Cancer Research Institute of Northern Alberta.

 Dr. Sutendra is a facilitator and coordinator for the Master in Translational Medicine Program offered in the Department of Medicine, which comprises four different courses (MED 602, MED 604, MED 606 and MED 608).